sw3n/krabhook/README.md

 This JavaScript code is for a server application that uses the Express.js framework, along with several other modules: body-parser, cors, and http.
 It also imports a custom module named socketHandler.

-In socketHandler we use the Socket.IO library to handle real-time, bidirectional, and event-based communication.
+In socketHandler the Socket.IO library is used to handle real-time, bidirectional, and event-based communication.
 It also uses the axios library to make HTTP requests and a custom module named jwtGeneration.

+An HTTP server is created with the Express application as a handler for HTTP requests.
+This server is stored in the `httpServer` constant.

+A `Map` object is created to store customer numbers and corresponding socket IDs.
+This map is used to keep track of which socket is associated with which customer.

-The initSocket function is exported from this module.
-It takes two arguments: an HTTP server and a map of customer numbers to socket IDs.
+The `initSocket` function from the `socketHandler` module is called with the HTTP server and the customer-socket map as arguments.

-Inside this function, a new Socket.IO server instance is created with the HTTP server as an argument.
+Inside the function, a new Socket.IO server instance is created with the HTTP server as an argument.
 The server is configured to allow Cross-Origin Resource Sharing (CORS) from a specific origin, which is retrieved from the environment variables.

-The server listens for 'connection' events, which are fired when a client connects to the server.
+The server listens for `connection` events, which are fired when a client connects to the server.
 When a client connects, a message is logged to the console, and several event listeners are set up on the client's socket.

 The 'serverMessage' event listener simply sends a message back to the client when it receives a message.